jonathanolson/slither/notes/patterns.md

   -
   - Bugs:
     - Assertion failures in rule-explorer (!!!!) - especially swapping to/from color
+      - Once resolved, do the "don't show sectors" bit?
   -
   - Performance:
-    - General performance for...
-HUGE puzzles?
     - PuzzleNode perf
-      - "StaticPuzzleNode" - creates minimalistic view, and can show ?s.
-        - e.g. factor out the simple creation stuff
-        - HAVE IT TAKE IN COLOR OVERRIDES!!!
-      -
       - FaceStateNode lazy creation
       - OMG share listeners, so we don't create so many for PuzzleNode?
   -
   - rule.html
     - ?r=${getBinaryIdentifier()}
     - ?embedding=...
+    - [defer] POTENTIALLY have it just take in an input pattern
     -
-    - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
+    - Views:
+      - PatternRuleNode (on dark background)
+      - PatternBoard???
-      - getBinaryIdentifier()
+      - Embeddings (in tilings)
-    - Show embeddings in the common tilings(!)
-      - POTENTIALLY show "unique to rotation/symmetry" embeddings?
+        - All embeddings (unique to rotation/symmetry)?
-    - DO A FULL SOLVE(?)
+        - [defer] full solve IN embedding? (shows if incomplete)
+      - Solutions (in the pattern board representation? in embeddings/tilings?)
+        - Highlander: show the "filtered solutions" (and the example filtered-out match with one example)
-    - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
+          - (i.e. what are input-matching solutions that get filtered, and what is one example)
-      - Using isPatternRuleValid, we can DETECT whether it requires highlander or not
-    - POTENTIALLY have it just take in an input pattern
   -
   - rule-explorer.html
     - [defer] handle "isomorphic when embedded"